artisan-roaster-scope/artisan/_docs/02-installation.md

 ## Step 0: Verify that your hardware is supported

-Verify that your operating system fulfills the requirements listed under supported [Platforms](https://artisan-scope.org/about/#Platforms).
+Verify that your operating system fulfils the requirements listed under supported [Platforms](https://artisan-scope.org/about/#Platforms).

 Verify that your roasting machine and the devices you plan to operate with Artisan are among the [Supported Machines](https://artisan-scope.org/machines/index) or [Supported Devices](https://artisan-scope.org/devices/index).